WallarooLabs/wally/book/python/writing-your-own-application.md

 # Writing Your Own Wallaroo Python Application

 In this section, we will go over the components that are required in order to write a Wallaroo Python application.
-We will start with the stateless `reverse_word.py` application from the [Building a Python Application](building.md) section, then move on to an application that maintains and modifies state and, finally, a stateful application that also uses partitioning to divide its work.
+We will start with the stateless `reverse.py` application from the [examples](/book/examples/python/reverse/README.md) section, then move on to an application that maintains and modifies state and, finally, a stateful application that also uses partitioning to divide its work.

 ## A Stateless Application - Reverse Words

-The `reverse_word.py` application is going to receive text as its input, reverse it, and then send out the reversed text to its sink.
+The `reverse.py` application is going to receive text as its input, reverse it, and then send out the reversed text to its sink.
 In order to do this, our application needs to provide the following functions:

 * Input decoding - how to translate the incoming bytestream into a Python string
 * Computation - this is where the input string is going to get reversed